oeitam/mgtd/README.md

  - \\/we have state transitions date and text. print them together (ither in list @ID or specially)
  - \\/~~for list html - make default to not include closed (keep dormant and on hold for now)~~. allow also an option to list all (list html all)
  - \\/ (exists in html basically) add 'list tree @id' whcih will list all the items under this id. list tree @id listall - lists also non active (closed, dormant, onhold) items
+ - \\/add to 'stop_somehing' ability also to clsoe a megaproject.
+Try and see - why did I assume megaprojects live for ever ?
  - find a way to load multy line things (as the terminal window supports only single line). perhaps the solution is the 'fromcb' option - from clipboard
  - the commend "sleep @136 1" put 1 as wakeup time.
 Need to check for correct syntax on wakeup time
  - add ability to list for prioroity (like there is ability to list for state)\